PC titans take notes from tablets to regain customers

 Microsoft, expanding beyond its traditional business of selling software, is expected this month to roll out a "Surface Pro" tablet compatible with legacy PC software developed over decades.

-That's a major selling point for corporate customers like German business software maker SAP (SAPG.DE), which plans to buy Surface Pros for employees that want it, said SAP Chief Information Officer Oliver Bussmann.
+That's a major selling point for corporate customers like German business software maker SAP, which plans to buy Surface Pros for employees that want it, said SAP Chief Information Officer Oliver Bussmann.

 "The hybrid model is very compelling for a lot of users," Bussmann told Reuters last week.
 "The iPad is not replacing the laptop.
 It's hard to create content.
 That's the niche that Microsoft is going after.
 The Surface can fill that gap."

-Apple's (AAPL.O) iPad began chipping away at demand for laptops in 2010, an assault that accelerated with the launch of Amazon.com Inc's (AMZN.O) Kindle Fire and other Google (GOOG.O) Android devices like Samsung Electronics' (005930.KS) Note.
+Apple's iPad began chipping away at demand for laptops in 2010, an assault that accelerated with the launch of Amazon.com Inc's Kindle Fire and other Google Android devices like Samsung Electronics' Note.

 With sales of PCs falling last year for the first time since 2001, this year may usher in a renaissance in design and innovation from manufacturers who previously focused on reducing costs instead of adding new features to entice consumers.